pclalv/crystal-key-item-randomizer/README.md

 - progressive fishing rods
 - see if there's an easy and general way to improve trainer AI
 - implement new trainer card page to view kanto badges
+- consider adding start points other than newbark?
+  - ecruteak?
+  - goldenrod + bill's eevee, restore cut tree in Ilex to block the player in?
+- add new optional locations?
+  - whirl islands
+  - mt mortar
+  - dark cave

 ### tracker